MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Conclusion

 \section{Conclusion}

-In this paper, a classification method based on the WaveNet model is proposed for the artist classification task, which takes the raw audio waveform in the time domain as the input.
-The experimental results on the dataset Artist20 show that the proposed method processing in the time domain can learn effective features to distinguish artists.
+In this paper, a neural network model based on a multi-scale dilated convolution network is proposed for the artist classification task, which takes the raw audio waveform in the time domain as the input.
+Moreover, MDCNN-SID can enlarge the receptive field of convolution and integrate multi-resolution extracted features.
+The experimental results on the dataset Artist20 and Singer107 show that Compared with the baseline methods, the proposed method performs better, which indicates that the proposed method processing in the time domain can learn compelling features to distinguish artists.

-Compared with the state-of-the-art method under the same experiment conditions, the results show that the proposed method perform better, achieving an F1 value of 0.854 with the song level evaluation on Artist20.
-Lastly, the proposed method is transplanted into the task of singer identification task, which also works well.

 The effective combination of frequency domain and time domain is of great significance to music information retrieval.
-In the future, we plan to combine the raw waveform and spectrum of the audio signal to jointly construct a hybrid model for artist classification task.
+In the future, we plan to combine the raw waveform and spectrum of the audio signal to construct a hybrid model for artist classification tasks jointly.